cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 # Working with WebRTC

-WebRTC (Web Real-Time Communication) brings an exciting dimension to network programming by enabling real-time peer-to-peer communication directly from browsers or native applications.
+WebRTC (**Web Real-Time Communication**) brings an exciting dimension to network programming by enabling real-time peer-to-peer communication directly from browsers or native applications.
 Whether for video conferencing, voice calls, or instant data sharing, WebRTC delivers the magic of direct connectivity without requiring additional plugins or complicated setups.
 This makes it a powerful tool for building highly interactive applications.
 Its ability to provide low latency and high-quality media transmission is particularly valuable, enhancing user experience and making it a perfect fit for your C# and .NET environment.
 The practical benefits of WebRTC for real-time communication are truly exciting and should motivate you to explore its potential.

-In the context of .NET 8 and C#   , integrating WebRTC is about combining the best of both worlds—leveraging the efficiency and reliability of .NET on the server side while tapping into WebRTC's real-time capabilities for peer-to-peer interaction.
-You'll find that working with WebRTC involves understanding key components like RTCPeerConnection, managing signaling between peers, and handling real-time media streams and data channels—all of which open up various possibilities for communication-focused applications.
+In the context of .NET 8 and C#, integrating WebRTC is about combining the best of both worlds—leveraging the efficiency and reliability of .NET on the server side while tapping into WebRTC's real-time capabilities for peer-to-peer interaction.
+You'll find that working with WebRTC involves understanding key components like `RTCPeerConnection`, managing signaling between peers, and handling real-time media streams and data channels—all of which open up various possibilities for communication-focused applications.
 The beauty of it is that you can take the power of WebRTC and create rich, interactive experiences that users love directly from your existing .NET architecture.
 This should inspire you to think creatively and push the boundaries of what's possible with WebRTC.

 This chapter will guide you through the delicacies of working with WebRTC in C#.
 We'll cover everything from understanding the basic architecture to setting up a signaling server, managing media streams, and debugging the peer-to-peer connections.
 By the end of this journey, you'll be armed with the skills to bring real-time communication to your .NET applications.
 You can use these skills to create rich, interactive experiences such as video conferencing, live streaming, or collaborative document editing, and maybe even a few new tricks to impress your peers.